JuliaDataScience/JuliaDataScience/contents/transform.md

 But, although the last example is easier since it builds on more native Julia operations, we would advise to use the functions provided by `DataFrames.jl` in most cases.

-To show how to process two columns at the same time we take the left joined data from @sec:join:
+To show how to transform two columns at the same time, we use the left joined data from @sec:join:

 ```jl
 s = """